 It’s no secret that here at Sönd, we’re fans of silica.
 It’s the superstar ingredient in our alkalising skincare range and the key ingredient that makes us stand out in our holistic approach to skincare.

 But what actually is silica?
-Is it different from silicon?
-Or silicone?
+Is it different from silicone?
 Silica isn’t heard of very often, so why do we love it so much?
 And why is it so beneficial for our bodies, in particular, our skin?

 Silica is a chemical compound, which means that it’s made of more than one chemical element.
 Just like carbon dioxide is a compound and consists of carbon and oxygen, silica consists of silicon and oxygen.
 It’s also therefore called silicon dioxide.